solariachip/solariachip.github.io/_posts/2023-04-08-folk-tales.md

 When I immigrated to America, fortunately my English was already quite good and I took up reading voraciously.
 My favorite books were always fantasy and myths.
 I think I felt a connection to the characters embarking on an adventure in a foreign land, and at the same time, I craved a deeper understanding of morals to be found in these tales that were missing from my childhood in the Philippines.
 Unless I had my head in a book, I was always getting into trouble and incredibly mischievous as a child.
 I believe it was from my lack of feeling like I belonged to my new American culture where I felt like things were just happening and that was the way it goes around here.
 It took a bit of time, but I outgrew some of my outright defiance through the lessons I learned from cultural stories, although I kept my questioning and curious nature.

-I loved Greek mythology and especially *Harry Potter* and read all the volumes as they were published, but there were two books I read over and over again, recalling their lessons and the beautiful stories they told.
+I loved Greek mythology and especially adored *Harry Potter* and read all the volumes as they were published, but there were two books I read over and over again, recalling their lessons and the beautiful stories they told.

 In times of sadness and times of boredom, in times of happiness and leisure, I read